 When to go to Lisbon?

-The summers in Portugal are very hot while the Winters are obviously not the best time for city exploration, so Spring (March-May) and Autumn (September – November) are the best times for a visit.
+The summers in Portugal are very hot while the winters are obviously not the best time for city exploration, so spring (March-May) and autumn (September – November) are the best times for a visit.

 How to get around Lisbon?

 If you don’t think you can, use Lisbon inexpensive and pretty well developed public transport system.
-The first thing that comes to mind are the trams (2.70€).
+The first thing that comes to mind are the trams (3 EUR).
 Symbol of the city, they are a popular transportation option for both locals and tourists.
-Tram 28 is one of the most scenic rides in Lisbon, but I urge you to avoid using it for sightseeing purposes.
-Its a serious discomfort for the locals who use it to get from point A to B. Being extremely popular, the trams are always overcrowded and a favorite place for pickpocketers too so using some of the 78 different bus lines (1.80€) may be the best option for you.
-The metro system is very well developed too.
-See a map of all four lines here.
+Tram 28 is one of the most scenic rides in Lisbon (it follows a scenic route from Martim Moniz to Campo Ourique), but I urge you to avoid using it for sightseeing purposes.
+Its a serious discomfort for the locals who use tram 28 as intended – a public transport.

 If you are a fan of Hop-on Hop-off busses, Lisbon offers them alongside Hop-on Hop-off trams and even boats.